 Start Your Evening With Epic Dinner & Drinks at the Tonga Room & Hurricane Bar

-Admittedly, while this themed area of the Fairmont Hotel is super touristy.
-But it is a fun place to go with the girls for a tropical night out in the Bay Area.
+Admittedly, this themed area of the Fairmont San Francisco is super touristy.
+But it is a fun place to go with the crew for a tropical night out in the Bay Area.
 This tiki bar has a pool inside and is fully equipped with thunder and lightning (order the right drink).
 And if Anthony Bourdain calls this place “…the greatest place in the history of the world,” you better listen and get over here!

 Naturally, you must start happy hour here, have a meal, and treat yourself to one of their famous tiki drinks (bonus points if it starts raining!).
 Make reservations in advance or be prepared to wait hours for a table at this super-popular location (sometimes it’s closed for a private event).